 I think it's damned good work.
 Let me know if you are interested in joining the next group.

-Two other bits: in April of each year I host an online panchakarma.
+Two other options: in April of each year I host an online panchakarma.
 Again, it's less about food than it is about ritual, deeply processing, and shaking the gunk of your life loose.

-In September I'll host another.
+In October I host another.
 Autumn is a second time of ritual release, but it has a different flavor than the spring work.
 It has a bit of grieving in it.
 A bit of surrender.
 It has to do with preparing a stable and precious cloister for yourself, one that can keep you all winter long.